 As the gender of women differs from men, women will be less easily pursued to accept bribery than men.
 In particular, more women in parliament will have more positive influence of the passage of laws that are designed to prevent bribery or place the topic of corruption on the public agenda, like encouraging the media or other instruments of civil society, to tackle the problem of corruption.
 These efforts will also influence bureaucracy (Swamy et al., 2001, p.
 39).

 Considering the literature on the correlation between women’s participation and corruption, I notice that the most important actor group in this exchange relation is the political actor.
 High levels of women participation leads to less politicians that will use public power for private gain.
-Literature does not place any emphasis on the role of other specific actor groups in the possible exchange relations, but it focuses primarily on influence of female politicians on the level of corruption.
-I question that women’s participation could also have an important effect on corruption when we consider bureaucrats; citizens; and heads of state.
-If scholars believe that differences in traits could have such an impact on corruption, by should we exclusively focus on the politicians?
-Thus, high rates of women participation will result in an decreased use of public power for private gain and that levels of corruption will be lower.
+Literature does not place any emphasis on the role of other specific actor groups in the possible exchange relations.
+I question that women’s participation could also have an important effect on corruption when we consider bureaucrats and heads of state.
+High rates of women participation will result in a decreased use of public power for private gain and that levels of bureaucratic and political corruption will be lower.
 This leads to the following hypotheses:

-H41: If women’s participation is high, the behavior of politicians is positively influenced, and the level of corruption will be lower.
+H34-0: If women’s participation is high, the behavior of politicians is positively influenced, and the level of political corruption will be lower.

+H34-A: If politicians consist of a high amount of women their capacity to control bureaucrats and fellow politicians is higher, which makes it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relationship of corruption with one or more actors, thus the level of bureaucratic and political corruption is lower.

-H42: If women’s participation is high, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H35-0: If women’s participation is high, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.

-H43: If women’s participation is high, the behavior of citizens is positively influenced, and the level of corruption will be lower.
+H35-A: If bureaucrats consist of a high amount of women their capacity to control fellow bureaucrats and politicians is higher, which makes it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relationship of corruption with one or more actors, thus the level of bureaucratic and political corruption is lower.

-H44: If women’s participation is high, the behavior of heads of state is positively influenced, and the level of corruption will be lower.
+H36-0: If women’s participation is high, the behavior of heads of state is positively influenced, and the level of bureaucratic and political corruption will be lower.

+H36-A: A female head of state will prefer the abide the norm, which makes it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relationship of corruption with one or more actors, thus the level of bureaucratic and political corruption is lower.

 Conclusion